joernio/joern/README.md

 <operator>.notEquals
 <operator>.indirectMemberAccess
 ```
-Obviously, there is some information we don't want to see.
-Let's filter it to get only those functions that start with `free`.
+Let's filter only for methods that start with `free`.

-Open up your *Main.scala* file and the followng lines:
+Open up the *Main.scala* file again and add the following lines:

 ```scala
   println("----- Filtered -----")